OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

     - ``degree``
     - ``arc-second`` (default value assumed if absent for longitude and latitude offset samples of horizontal shift grid files, and value used for files stored on PROJ CDN)

+    For velocity units:

+    - ``millimetres per year``

     The longitude and latitude offset samples should use the same unit.

-    For future use case that involve time-derivative quantities, the following units may be used:

-    - ``metres per year``
-    - ``arc-seconds per year``
+    The geocentric translation samples should use the same unit.
+    The velocity samples should use the same unit.

     Example: